 Take the palms a little wider than shoulder width, tuck the toes and lift the hips into the air.
 The chest moves back toward the thighs with the head relaxed and arms straight.
 Roll the shoulders away from the ears, keep the knees bent and start to walk one heel down at a time.
 Remember: it’s more important to keep the hips high than to get the soles of the feet to the ground.

 Another 5 -10 breaths here.

-Standing Forward Bend Pose (Uttanasana)
+Standing Forward Yoga Pose to Practice (Uttanasana)

 Walk your feet toward the hands and let the upper body hang.
 The neck and head are relaxed, the knees bent to start with.
 If there’s no tension in your lower back you can start to straighten your legs.
 As you inhale find length through the spine, exhale and the head moves slowly towards the feet.
 You may feel a little bit like a jellyfish, but trust me, your hamstrings don’t care how silly you look.

 10 breaths here and you’ll feel a foot taller.

 Yoga Poses to Practice From a standing position, widen your leg stance to about a leg-length.
 Turn the right foot out to the side, ensuring the heel is aligning with the center arch of the left foot.
 Take the arms parallel to the ground and reach out to the right side, keeping both legs straight with the thighs engaged.
 When you can’t reach any further, pivot the arms so they are in one line, moving in opposite directions.
 The chest remains open and the torso lengthens.
 If it’s comfortable and you have the balance, gaze toward your top thumb.